mad01/mad01.github.io/_posts/2016-06-30-python-fabric-dynamic-hosts.md

 late: 2016-06-30
 categories: python fabric fab dynamic hosts
 ---
 Using fabric with dynamic hosts.
 In the fabric documentation most of it is using examples and is assuming that you you have a static set of hosts.
 That is no longer the case when we are working with cloud and a dynamic amout of hosts.
-The way the fabric whant's you to run tasks is to use the `fabric.api.env` function to set the hosts you have.
-If you now whant to do this on the fly you have one option a function called `execute` avalible in `fabric.api` that takes a key `hosts` this key will be used to tell fabric to run on this hosts as if you had set `env.hosts` .
+The way the fabric want's you to run tasks is to use the `fabric.api.env` function to set the hosts you have.
+If you now want to do this on the fly you have one option a function called `execute` avalible in `fabric.api` that takes a key `hosts` this key will be used to tell fabric to run on this hosts as if you had set `env.hosts` .

 The way i have structured my fab tasks is by having one `task` func and one _func doing the actual task that is called with execute.
 The `task` is just a placeholder to selecting the hosts i like to run on.
 In reality the `get_hosts` will return a list of hosts from google cloud platform.
 If you like to use key/value arguments on a function the `execute` function will pass those to you function like in the example